 She shook her head again.
 “It’s, it’s easier this way.”

 Stern take it all.
 Are you going to hold back this entire time?
 I thought.
 I didn’t say it out loud, though, because that would just make her clam up about it more.

 I went back to experimenting with manifesting.
 There were all kinds of things I do with it.
 It wasn’t just limited to making things in my hands.
 I could make a hat right on top of my head.
 I could change my hairstyle and color whenever I wanted.
 I could jump and manifest a skateboard under my feet while I was in midair.

 I could also use manifesting to make my bruises go away after I landed on my ass.

 Not everything was possible.
-For instance, I generally couldn’t manifest things that didn’t exist.
+I couldn’t make a laser sword, or a time machine, or an accurate copy of a famous painting.
 Yali said we could technically only manifest things that were imprinted on our souls.
 Whenever you touched a physical object, it automatically made an imprint on your soul, especially if you were interested in it.
 Then you could use the imprint to manifest a copy of it later.
 You could also manifest complex things if you knew how to make them out of smaller parts you had imprinted.
 Like my golden throne – I had probably imprinted gold from somebody’s ring, and I knew what a chair was shaped like.